 Sul Ross State University, located in mountainous far west Texas, is in an ideal locality for geologic studies.
 The campus is surrounded by the Cenozoic-aged Trans Pecos Magmatic Province.
 Paleozoic-aged sedimentary rocks of the Marathon Basin and the Glass Mountains (including the Marathon-Ouachita fold and thrust belt) are a short 20 minute drive from campus.
 Several national and state parks known for their geology are also near campus.
 Big Bend National Park, Davis Mountains State Park and Big Bend Ranch State Park are all within 100 miles of the campus and Guadalupe Mountains National Park and Carlsbad Caverns National Park are within 200 miles of campus.
-The department also has access to the Christmas Mountains (70 miles) for geological studies.
-Notable geologic features in and around these parks includes significant karst and cavern development, the Permian reef system, exposures of lavas, tuffs and intrusive rocks, large and small caldera systems, structural domes related to laccolith emplacement (the Solitario and the Christmas mountains) and evidence of the southern extension of the Rio Grande rift.
+The federally designated Rio Grande Wild and Scenic River section of the Rio Grande is also in the Big Bend Region.
+The program also has access to the Christmas Mountains (within 70 miles) for geological studies.
+Notable geologic features in far west Texas include Precambrian metamorphics, significant karst and cavern development, the Permian reef system, Mesozoic marine and non-marine deposits with vertebrate fossils, exposures of lavas, tuffs and intrusive rocks, large and small caldera systems, structural domes related to laccolith emplacement (the Solitario and the Christmas Mountains), compressional features related to the Laramide Orogeny and evidence of the southern extension of the Rio Grande rift.
 Hydrologic features of far west Texas include numerous major and minor aquifers, multiple spring systems and the Rio Grande, Pecos and Devils rivers.